Cognitive Psychology and Emotions in User Interface Design

 • breaking content into small but still significant units that can reduce the intrinsic cognitive load of the whole process,

-• present content sequentially, gradually,
+• present content sequentially, and gradually,

 • group the content of the page according to its task.